 The air pockets created by gluten will burst if the dough isn’t mixed and risen correctly.
 Adding vinegar strengthens the gluten structure.
 This is especially helpful for short kneaded and quickly risen bread.
 It also provides a better environment for yeast fermentation which will accelerate the rising time.

 Vinegar is made from acetic acid.
 This is an organic acid that appears naturally during yeast fermentation as part of the dough fermentation process.
 When bread is made quickly, a little bit of vinegar enhances the properties of the dough as if it had been made in a slow, more artisanal method.
 This makes bread taste more aromatic and lowers the pH value of the dough.

 A dough with added vinegar will have a better shelf life.
-This is mainly to do with the lowering of pH value of the bread.
-This environment is harder for bacteria to breed therefore reduces the likelihood of mould developing.
+This is mainly to do with the lowering of the pH value of the bread.
+This environment is harder for bacteria to bread.
+Therefore, reducing the likelihood of mould developing.